 On/Off function

-- When the battery door is closed, the hearing instrument will turn on, and the default programme will be activated. - To turn the hearing instrument off, open the battery door.
-Many individuals can use their fingernail to pull it open.
+- When the battery door is closed, the hearing instrument turns on, and the default programme will be activated. - 2.
+To turn off the hearing instrument, open the battery door.
+Use your fingernail/tip to pull it open.